The AICUP Comm Awards

 - Distinguished Communicator: Saint Vincent College, September 10, 2024: “SVC student Julien Vonovier helps coach Switzerland to bronze medal at FIBA EuroBasket 2024” (story also appeared in the Pittsburgh Post-Gazette, Latrobe Bulletin, and NCAA News).

-Best Social Media Post
+Best Social Media

 - First Place Winner: Harrisburg University, Instagram, July 31, 2024: “Bradlee Metzger, an Environmental Science student at The Hill Farm.”